Newtopia closes first fund of $50M to invest in LatAm startups – TechCrunch

 - Juan Pablo Lafosse, founder and former CEO of Almundo.

-The group has already invested in startups in Mexico, Brazil and Argentina, including Aleph (B2B SaaS for e-commerce), Apperto (social commerce), Choiz (healthtech), Exactly (DeFi), Elevva (e-commerce brands), Inipay (fintech), Leef (sustainability), Wibson (e-privacy) and Yerbo (wellness).
+The group has already invested in startups in Mexico, Brazil and Argentina, including Aleph (B2B SaaS for e-commerce), Apperto (social commerce), Choiz (healthtech), Inipay (fintech), Leef (sustainability), Wibson (e-privacy) and Yerbo (wellness).

 Mayer told TechCrunch that he sees a great moment happening in Latin America around global venture capital firms — like Sequoia Capital, Andreessen Horowitz and SoftBank —making bets in the region, especially targeting later-stage investments.
-There are home-grown venture capital firms doing well, too, citing Kazek’s $1 billion funds.
+There are home-grown venture capital firms doing well, too, citing Kaszek’s $1 billion funds.

 “However, we see a gap in investments in seed and road to Series A,” he added.
 “We aim to help entrepreneurs in those stages.
 Newtopia started with conversations during the pandemic, and now we see a big momentum for transformation of traditional sectors and the talent to make businesses out of these opportunities.”

-Note: Editor’s note: Due to a mistake from the firm, Exactly (DeFi) and Elevva (e-commerce brands) were removed from the list of investments.